 Pentrepoeth Road Traffic Issue

-A GoSafe assessment was requested, and the report of the Officer who carried out the investigation is detailed below:
+A GoSafe assessment was carried out, and the report of the Officer who did the investigation said:

-On my visit to Pentrepoeth Road I noted that there were no suitable locations where our equipment could be deployed.
-There were a number of vehicles parked on the road adjacent to the properties which I assume are residents vehicles and therefore may usually be expected to be parked on the road, as I have mentioned above this form of parking will affect the accurate recording of the vehicle speeds.
+On his visit to Pentrepoeth Road he noted that there were no suitable locations where this equipment could be deployed.
+There were a number of vehicles parked on the road adjacent to the properties which he assumed were residents vehicles and therefore may usually be expected to be parked on the road, this form of parking would affect the accurate recording of the vehicle speeds.

-I have checked the collision records for this section of road and found that no personal injury collisions have been reported on this road for the last three years.
+The collision records for Pentrepoeth Road found that no personal injury collisions have been reported on it in recent years.

-I am sorry to have to say that because of the topography of the road I am unable to deploy our recording equipment, also there is no parking facilities where a Safety Camera van could be parked without causing obstruction to other road users.
+It was regrettable, but because of the topography of the road, he was unable to deploy recording equipment, and there are no no parking facilities where a Safety Camera van could be parked without causing obstruction to other road users.

-I understand that Pentrepoeth Road, Bassaleg is part of the Community Speed Watch Scheme however if this is correct I have concerns with regards to their positioning on safety grounds when conducting speed checks due to the width of the road and lack of pavement area.
+He suggested that Pentrepoeth Road was not suitable for positioning anyone with hand held cameras on safety grounds to conduct speed checks due to the width of the road and lack of pavement area.

 The Community Council have been lobbying for improvements to this road for many years and continue to do so.

 The Community Council have themselves placed "SLOW DOWN" notices along Pentrepoeth Road in an attempt to remind drivers to slow down and keep to a speed reasonable for a road of this type.